nti-Pi/Forge/README.md

 # Forge #
-_A *simple* library for memory allocation, logging, and memory-efficient data-structures._
+_A flexible barebones library for memory allocation, logging, and memory-efficient data-structures._

 ## Purpose: ##
 If you're a lazy person, then Forge is for you.